Atlantis74/InfoSec_Inventory/README.md

 "targets_all.txt"

+Be clean in your file.
+I don't handle errors.
+Supported today:
+- www.test.com - subdomains (not urls)
+- 1.1.1.1 - ipv4
+- 10.0.10.0/24 - subnets
+- example.com - domain

+Unsupported:
+- ipv6
+- urls (would be great)

 # 2. With NMAP, scan your IP ranges and make basic reseaches
 Based on your "target_all.txt" file :
 - identify subdomains